garixi/yii2-map-input-widget/README.md

 #Yii2 map input widget

+##CHANGES IN THIS FORK

+This fork adds a textfield for address lookup

 ##Description
 A [Yii2 input widget](http://www.yiiframework.com/doc-2.0/yii-widgets-inputwidget.html) which provides a user-friendly interface for selecting geographical coordinates via [Google maps](https://www.google.com/maps/preview).
 Allows users to select geographical coordinates by clicking on an interative Google map embedded into you web-page.